cultivate-software/render-with-react-router/CONTRIBUTING.md

 > git branch --set-upstream-to=upstream/main main
 > ```
 >
-> This will add the original repository as a "remote" called "upstream," Then
+> This will add the original repository as a "remote" called "upstream".
+Then
 > fetch the git information from that remote, then set your local `main` branch
 > to use the upstream main branch whenever you run `git pull`.
 Then you can make
 > all of your pull request branches based on this `main` branch.
 Whenever you